netdata/netdata/ml/README.md

     ...
 ```

-This returns a list of dimension anomaly rates for all dimensions that were considered part of the anomaly event.
+This returns a list of dimension anomaly rates for all dimensions that were considered part of the detected anomaly event.

-**Note**: We plan to build additional anomaly detection and exploration features into both Netdata Agent and Netdata Cloud and so these endpoints are primarially to power these features and still under active development.
+**Note**: We plan to build additional anomaly detection and exploration features into both Netdata Agent and Netdata Cloud and so these endpoints are primarily to power these features and so still under active development.

 ## Configuration

-To enable anomaly detection all you need to do is set `enabled = yes` in the `[ml]` section of `netdata.conf` and restart netdata `sudo systemctl restart netdata`.
+To enable anomaly detection all you need to do is set `enabled = yes` in the `[ml]` section of `netdata.conf` and restart netdata (typically `sudo systemctl restart netdata`).

-Below is a list of all the available configuration params and thier default values.
+Below is a list of all the available configuration params and their default values.

 ```
 [ml]